jlmakes/rematrix/README.md

 ## Preserving Transforms

-Before applying any of our transforms, we should capture the existing transform of our element using the `Rematrix.parse()` method:
+Before applying any of our transforms, we should capture the existing transform of our element using `Rematrix.parse()`, e.g:

 ```js
 var element = document.querySelector('#example');